SathvikKP/OpenChordTests/README.md

 1. **clone the repository**

-(Need ubuntu with openjdk)

 2. **Run**

-Examine, and change the runme.sh script according to your needs, then run it.
+- Examine, and change the runme.sh script according to your needs, then run it.
 It creates the following
 - **Bootstrap Node**: Creates a new Chord network on `localhost:8080`.
 - **Peer Node**: Joins the existing network with a specific local port and the bootstrap port.